 Waseda University is known for its large international student body.
 With over 7,900 international students from 125 countries around the globe in 2018, a diverse and dynamic learning environment can be expected.
-Founded in 1882, Waseda is one of Japan’s top universities with its selective admission rate.
+Founded in 1882, Waseda is one of top universities in Japan for international students with its selective admission rate.
 According to their personal interests, students who wish to pursue their undergraduate studies fully in English can choose among courses from seven schools listed below:

 School of International Liberal Studies (SILS)